SPH73/uk-ge-results-dashboard-blog/README.md

 ## Wireframes

-The original wireframe was relevant to just the historical data but as the project went beyond the date of the 2019 elections I felt that it was important to include the lastest data as well, as I was also interested in finding out more from seeing the new data represented in a chart.
-They are only hand drawn wireframes.
+The original wireframe was relevant to just the historical data but as the project went beyond the date of the 2019 elections I felt that it was important to include the lastest data as well.
 I had intended to do them in Balsamiq but lacked the time to learn to use the program.
 I will definitely learn to use it for future wireframes though.

 ![Original Wireframe](assets/img/MS2-wireframe1.jpg)

+The following wireframes were drawn to restructure the page to include the charts for the latest results data.
 ![Wireframe 2](assets/img/MS2-wireframe2.jpg)
 ![Wireframe 3](assets/img/MS2-wireframe3.jpg)